 Click here to complete a short screening survey to determine your eligibility.
 If you prefer to complete the survey via phone, you can reach the lab at 206-685-9365.
 If you are under 18, you will need parental permission to complete the screening.
 If you are under 14, please have a parent complete the survey.

 Pre-Kindergarten children (4-5 years of age) may be eligible for University of Washington reading camps!
-A new study on the brain-basis of learning to read involves FREE three week long literacy camps for pre-reading children.
-Literacy camps will be starting in the Spring of 2019 – sign up here if your child is interested in participating.
+A new study on the brain-basis of learning to read involves FREE two week long literacy camps for pre-reading children.
+More information here!

-Adults and adolescents with dyslexia are needed for a study investigating relationships between visual perception and reading skills.
-This study involves two visits of around two hours and includes a series of standardized tests of reading, cognition, and language skills, as well as some computer-based games.
+Children with dyslexia are needed for a study investigating relationships between visual and auditory perception and reading skills.
+This study involves visits that include a series of standardized tests of reading, cognition, and language skills, as well as some computer-based games.
 We are currently enrolling for this study!

 Everyone is needed for new experiments we have designed to run in the web browser.
 We are designing techniques to assess visual perception and reading skills based on short games that you play in the web browser.
 You can do these experiments from the comfort of your own home, on your own laptop or desktop computer (no mobile phones or tablets yet).
 We need children and adults both with and without dyslexia!